Choosing the Best Hardbanding Wire

 Cracking can cause spalling, which is the breaking off of welded deposit.
 This type of failure can decrease the life of your drill pipe by making the welded surface a less effective insulator, and pieces of deposit may even cause damage to pipes or casing.
 Cracking also interferes with reapplication.

 Amount of splatter

 Welders prefer wire that splatters less.
 Less splatter means less clean up time and better, more comfortable use of welding equipment.

 What makes Hardbanding by Kooben a good choice

-KB 150 hardbanding wire ensures that wear against casing is kept to a minimum.
-KB 100 and KB 150 grade wires do not require shielding gases.
-KB 300 grade wires also reduce splatter for the convenience of the welder.
+HBK 150 hardbanding wire ensures that wear against casing is kept to a minimum.
+HBK 100 and HBK 150 grade wires do not require shielding gases.
+HBK 300 grade wires also reduce splatter for the convenience of the welder.